smarsou/rag-chatbot/README.md

 The data is retrieved at each request using a RAG system.

+The RAG system is implemented in the `rag/` folder.

-For this RAG, we use langchain alongside PostgreSQL as a Vector Database.
+For this RAG, we use langchain alongside PostgreSQL as a Vector Database and a custom embedding system.

-The data is ingested using the script `scripts/rag_ingest.py` which get the data from pdf files at `rag/data/pdf/`.
+The data is ingested using the script `scripts/rag_ingest.py`.

 The retrieval can be tested using the script `scripts/test_rag_query.py`.